 You’ll also want to set aside some time to taste some port.
-It’s the most iconic tipple of the city, after all.
-The place to do that is along the banks of the Douro River in the Ribeira, where the ancient cellars now offer tasting tours with experts.
+It’s the most iconic tipple of the city and bears the same name, after all.
+The place to do that is along the banks of the Douro River in the Ribeira, where the ancient cellars now offer tasting tours run by experts.

 The awesome day trips